The Facts About Making a Will

 5. Once I’ve written my will, I’ll never need to write another one.

-If your circumstances change, your wishes about what happens to your estate after your death might also change.
-It is important to keep your will updated, rather than just put it away and forget about it.
+If your circumstances change, your wishes about what happens to your estate after your death might also alter.
+It is important to keep your will updated rather than just put it away and forget about it.
 If you marry, divorce or remarry, you’ll need to make sure that any clauses referring to your spouse are updated.
 You’ll want to take care of children or remember grandchildren.
 Events in your life may lead you to want to remember a charity in your will.
-Often you can make changes simply, by writing an addendum to your will, known as a codicil; you’ll need to have this properly witnessed just like your original will.
+Often, you can make changes simply by writing an addendum to your will, known as a codicil.
+You’ll need to have this properly witnessed just like your original will.

 6. My will can give instructions about my care if I lose mental capacity.

 A will (‘Last Will and Testament’) only comes into force in the event of the person’s death.
 It cannot be used to give instructions about how you wish to be cared for, and whether or not you would like to receive any treatment at the end of your life.
-If you wish to make arrangements for a trusted person to make decisions on your behalf at a later stage, you should arrange for a ‘Living Will’ or a Lasting Power of Attorney agreement to be drawn up by a solicitor.
+If you wish to make arrangements for a trusted person to make decisions on your behalf at a later stage, you should arrange for a ‘Living Will’ or a Lasting Power of Attorney (LPA) agreement to be drawn up by a solicitor.
 For more information on LPAs, see the Office of the Public Guardian website.

 7. I have a Living Will, so I don’t need another one.